Skip to menu Skip to content Skip to footer

 If you’re interested in coding, creating web apps or using AI to create your solution, these workshops are highly recommended.

-All the online sessions will be recorded and made available.
+All these sessions will be recorded and made available.

 Resources to help you prepare